-I’ve noticed a huge increase in the advertising of fitness equipment and slimming aids on television, women’s magazines and online.
-There have also been lots of articles that outline the steps needed to ensure you have a swimwear body, by the time summer arrives.
+I’ve noticed a huge increase in the advertising of fitness equipment and slimming aids on television,in women’s magazines and online.
+There have been lots of articles that outline the steps needed to ensure you have a swimwear body, by the time summer arrives.

 Your body was made especially for you and no one else, it’s got you where you are today and helped you achieve so many amazing things.
-The relationship with your body is the longest relationship that you will ever have.
+The relationship you have with your body is the longest relationship that you will ever have.
 We all know that if we want a relationship to thrive, it needs love and nourishment.
-So, if you are one of those many women who don’t love your body now is the time to learn to do so.
+So, if you are one of those many women who don’t love your body now is the time to learn how to do so.

 Think back to a time when you were young and uninhabited by what was around you.
 Those wonderful days when you were free of self consciousness and would happily peel back the layers.
-To prance around the beach in your togs, or look at yourself naked, when getting dressed in front of the mirror.
+To prance around the beach in your swimwear and look at yourself naked, when getting dressed in front of the mirror.

 Your body is glorious, so I don’t want to hear you picking your body to pieces.
 Instead, as you stand naked in front of the mirror each day.
 I want you to tell yourself how proud you are of the things your body can do and over time, the positive comments will outweigh the negative ones and the perception you have of your body will change.

-The third step is to stop making it all about the numbers.
+Stop making it all about the numbers.
 Remove the scales from your life, you don’t need those numbers to tell you whether you are healthy or not.
 The numbers on your clothing labels are just numbers, and once you have the item on, no one else will know or care what those numbers are.

-The fourth step is to surround yourself with positive people who support you and love you for being you.
+Surround yourself with positive people who support you and love you for being you.
 It’s time to let go of those who make negative comments about the way you look.
 Those people with nasty tongues are themselves insecure and only say those things to you, to make themselves feel better.